 Conclusion

-Male fertility and sperm quality can be improved through an integrated strategy of getting semen analysis, regular nutrition, lifestyle change, and being environmentally aware.
+Male fertility and sperm quality can be improved through an integrated approach of getting semen analysis, regular nutrition, lifestyle change, and being environmentally aware.
 Firstly, it’s important to get a test done that will report on what can be effective later.
 Within a couple of months, men usually experience a good change in their reproductive health.
 The trick is being consistent and patient.